stigvoss/stigvoss.github.io/_posts/2023-11-16-creating-hybrid-connection-with-terraform.md

 }
 ```

-This solution will not use the `azurerm_function_app_hybrid_connection` resource at all, but instead use a `null_resource` with provisioners to create the hybrid connection with Azure CLI.
+This workaround will not use the `azurerm_function_app_hybrid_connection` resource at all, but instead use a `null_resource` with provisioners to create the hybrid connection with Azure CLI.
 The method prevents Terraform from seeing changes to the resource and will not recreate the hybrid connection on every run, but nor will it be able to update the hybrid connection if it is changed in the Azure Portal.

+## Workaround 3 - The Idea

+This is but an idea and I have not attempted it.
+It may be possible to make an ARM template and use the `azurerm_resource_group_template_deployment` to deploy the Function App Hybrid Connection.

+As with Workaround 2, this would not detect the changes to the resource.
+The benefit though would be having no dependence on Azure CLI.

 ## Remember the Metadata
 When creating the Hybrid Connection in the Azure Relay, remember to add the metadata `endpoint` with the value of the hostname and port of the server you want to connect to, otherwise the provisioner will fail and the Azure Portal will not display the information correctly.